Table of Contents

 The science behind hugs is that it triggers the release of happy hormones such as dopamine, oxytocin, and serotonin.
 These same “feel good” hormones are also found in antidepressants and anxiety drugs by the way.

-Hugging yourself also stimulates pressure sensors under the skin that send messages to the vagus nerve in the brain, which helps to slow down the nervous system, reducing heart rate and blood pressure, and creating a sense of relaxation.
+Hugging yourself also stimulates pressure sensors under the skin that send messages to the vagus nerve, which helps to slow down the nervous system, reducing heart rate and blood pressure, and creating a sense of relaxation.

 5. Talk to others – smile more